• Japanese used vehicle

 Required Documents and How to Verify Them

 Documents prove ownership and enable the completion of legal import.
 Missing or incorrect paperwork causes expensive delays at customs.
 Every document must show matching chassis and engine numbers.
 Names and dates should align perfectly across all pages.
-Digital copies help, but customs require original paper documents.
-Request all paperwork before making the final payment to the exporter.
+Digital copies help, but customs requires original paper documents.
+Request all paperwork before making final payment to exporter.
 Verification prevents fraud and ensures smooth port clearance.
 Keep backup copies stored safely in multiple locations.
-Understanding document requirements protects your investment entirely.
+Understanding document requirements protects your investment completely.

 Document Checklist (What You Should Receive)